Skip to main content

 The smell of Khichdi made Shakti hungry.
 He said in a childish eagerness, " Aree wah Khichdi!"

 Ajabde smiled as she served them.
 Rawat ji praised her cooking skills.
-He saw Pratap beam in pride.
+He saw Pratap beam with pride.
 He hoped and prayed that Rani Dheerbai didn't snatch away that smile.

 " Am keeping Sarang here at the shed, feed him once, we will be back in the evening."
 Kunwar Pratap was very particular about Sarang.

-Kunwar Pratap stepped out with the two but after a few minutes walk he noticed his sword missing, he must have left it in the hut.
+Kunwar Pratap stepped out with the two, but after a few minutes walk, he noticed his sword was missing; he must have left it in the hut.
 He went back.

 The silent hut was filled with a voice.
-He stepped at the window overlooking the shed where Sarang stood with Ajabde.
+He stepped to the window overlooking the shed where Sarang stood with Ajabde.

 Her childish play, the twinkle in her eyes made him smile.
-He slowly walked up behind her, carefully, not letting her realize his presence.
+He slowly walked up behind her, carefully, not letting her realise his presence.

 " I only fear Eklingji, Ranima... and Ajabde!"
 She continued in a thick voice.
 He just couldn't control his laughter.
 It startled her.